 [spoiler]If this had been an actual spoiler, you may just have learned a little bit you didn't want to know.[/spoiler]

 With that warning, on with the show!

-I'm not sure why anyone would read this unless they where already interested in and familiar with the game, but just in case, here's the game in a nutshell.
+I'm not sure why anyone would read this unless they were already interested in and familiar with the game, but just in case, here's the game in a nutshell.
 You start the game by picking a character - male or female - and then edit your body and facial features.
 Some people spend hours right there.
-Then some events transpire that cause you to seek shelter in a Vault-Tec vault that preserves the human race in the event of a ... um an unspecified global disaster.
+Then some events transpire that cause you to seek shelter in a Vault-Tec vault that preserves the human race in the event of a ... um, an unspecified global disaster.
 No surprise there; you start out in a vault in pretty much every Fallout game.
-In this one you start outside, but you enter the vault very shortly after the intro.
+In this one, you start outside, but you enter the vault very shortly after the intro.
 (See, more or less no spoilers.)
 Time passes, your son is stolen from you, and you set out from the vault to get him back.
-And that's the set up.
+And that's the setup.

 The map is a bit deceptive somehow, though.
 Just as they were in Fallout 3, locations in the game are tightly packed together.
 Even on foot, traveling from one location to another that seems far away doesn't seem to take as long as expected (assuming one can resist all the other shiny objects along the way).
 It's as if they stole a lesson on dimensional transcendentalism from Dr. Who.
 Clicking on the icon below will expand the map showing what locations I had discovered.
 I grabbed this just after "finishing" the game.
 (Sorry for having to stitch it together from pieces.)

 As a thumbnail, the map isn't a spoiler.
 However, the larger view(s) is (are) a light to medium spoiler - especially if you view the high-resolution map.